cscully93/swaggerPetAPITest/README.md

 To run this project:
 Import it as a maven project and use the following link https://github.com/cscully93/swaggerPetAPITest.git Ensure on your IDE that you have relevant Cucumber and Gherkin plugins installed.
-Once loaded properly navihgate to the file petApiRunner.java in the api.test.pet package.
+Once loaded properly navigate to the file petApiRunner.java in the api.test.pet package.

 For the full suite of tests ensure that it is that tag is: